Expand description

 Outputtype and can be used to broadcast a message, - requestor ports, which are instances of the

-RequestororUniRequestortypes and can be used to broadcast a message and receive an iterator yielding the replies from all connected replier ports, - input ports, which are synchronous or asynchronous methods that
+UniRequestororRequestortypes and can be used to send/broadcast a message and receive a single reply (UniRequestor) or an iterator over the replies of all connected replier ports (Requestor), - input ports, which are synchronous or asynchronous methods that

 implement the

-InputFntrait and take an&mut selfargument, a message argument, and an optional&mut Contextargument, - replier ports, which are similar to input ports but implement the
+InputFntrait and take an&mut selfargument, a message argument and, optionally,&Contextand&Model::Envarguments, - replier ports, which are similar to input ports but implement the

 ReplierFntrait and return a reply.